 THE DELI MAGAZINE-NYC-By Brian Varneke

-Thank God For Science is an intergalactic collage of 70s funk, reggae grooves, soaring synths, orchestral arrangements, and spoken word monologues, coming together to form a debut record in Volume One.
+Thank God For Science is an intergalactic collage of grooves, soaring synths, orchestral arrangements, and spoken word monologues, coming together to form a debut record in Volume One.
 The album is a sort of auditory found art piece, taking concepts and styles that you are familiar with and combining them in a way that is unique and eclectic.
 Fully instrumental, Volume One would work just as well as a film soundtrack as a full-length album.

 By Brian Varneke